Shinkeys/Shinkeys.github.io/_posts/2025-09-11-slang-guide.md

 }
 ```
 If you use a texture then use ```Sampler2D```, if you need a storage image you can use ```RWTexture2D<uint2>```
-This is just a simple example: Slang is giving a possibilities to use generics, interfaces which allows you to reuse the methods with multiple data, cross-target compilation.
-A modularity provides a data-reuse instead of "copying-pasting" source code every time you include the shader, which allows to have a circular-includes.
+This is just a simple example: Slang gives possibilities to use generics, interfaces, which allow you to reuse the methods with multiple data, it supports cross-target compilation.
+Modularity provides data-reuse instead of "copying-pasting" source code every time you include the shader, which allows to have a circular-includes.
 I won't describe every possibility it gives to you, as you can read their [user's guide](https://shader-slang.org/slang/user-guide/)
 Investigate [Sascha's Willems examples](https://github.com/SaschaWillems/Vulkan/tree/master/shaders/slang) in Slang.

 # Suggestions
-One of the core reasons I decided to switch from GLSL was a syntax highlight.
-If you use Vulkan with such a modern features as Buffer Device Address, GLSL syntax highlighters will show an error, although the code compiles because it has no up-to-date linter which forces you to work without syntax highlight at all or to observe constant errors.
+One of the core reasons I decided to switch from GLSL was the syntax highlight.
+If you use Vulkan with such modern features as Buffer Device Address, GLSL syntax highlighters will show an error, although the code compiles because it has no up-to-date linter that forces you to work without syntax highlighting at all or to observe constant errors.
-Slang, however, has an official Visual Studio and Visual Studio Code language extensions and they work great.
+Slang, however, has an official Visual Studio and Visual Studio Code language extensions, and they work great.